 1. The moment you get a whiff of the strong, pungent odor that characterizes escaping coolant, pull off the road and turn off the engine.

-2. Put on work gloves and eye protection, and open the hood.
+2. Put on some leather work gloves and eye protection, and open the hood.

 3. Wrap several layers of duct tape around the tear in the hose to stem the loss.
 You will have no problem finding the split in the hose.
 You will see coolant coming out of it.